Solitary waves in the Ablowitz-Ladik equation with power-law nonlinearity: Analytical Considerations

 \subsection{The general Setup, conservation laws, and stability analysis}

 Our generalized AL model with the power-law nonlinearity is introduced as

-Here, $C$ is the coupling constant between adjacent sites, while $\sigma $ represents, as defined above, the nonlinearity exponent.
-In what follows below, we fix $\beta =1$ by means of obvious rescaling; we are considering the focusing case in the present work.
-This model can be thought of as a discretization of the NLS model with the general power-law nonlinearity~\cite{sulem}.
-At the same time, as mentioned above, it is an intriguing setup for exploring differences (for sufficiently large $\sigma $, such as $\sigma >2$ in the one-dimensional case considered here) of the collapse phenomenology in discrete vs. continuum models.
+Here, $C$ is the (linear) coupling constant between adjacent sites, while $\sigma $ represents, as defined above, the nonlinearity power.
+In what follows below, we fix $\beta =1$ by means of obvious rescaling, considering the focusing sign of the nonlinearity ($\beta >0$).
+This model can be thought of as a discretization of the NLS model with the general power-law nonlinearity~\cite {sulem}.
+At the same time, as mentioned above, it is an intriguing setup for exploring differences (for sufficiently large $\sigma $, such as $\sigma >2$ in the 1D case considered here) of the collapse phenomenology in discrete vs. continuum models.
 With these motivations in mind, we will construct localized states of the model, investigate their stability through computation of eigenvalues of small perturbations, and numerically examine evolution of unstable states.

-An important property of Eq.~(\ref{eq:dyn}) is that it preserves a suitably defined norm.
+An important property of Eq.~(\ref{eq:dyn}) is that it preserves a suitably defined norm-like quantity.
 The derivation of this property, that we will develop here, is generally applicable to nonlinear lattice equations of the form

 where $f$ may be an arbitrary real function of $|\psi _{n}|^{2}$.
-Assuming that norm $P$ (which should revert to the usual $L^{2}$ norm in the continuum limit) depends only on the on-site intensity $|\psi _{n}|^{2}$, we assume
+We assuming that $P$ (which should revert to the usual $L^{2}$ norm in the continuum limit) depends only on the on-site intensity $|\psi _{n}|^{2}$:

 From here it follows that

 where Eq. (\ref{eq:dyn}) is used to substitute $d\psi _{n}/dt$, and $ g^{\prime }$ stands for the derivative of $g$.
 Thus, the selection of $ g^{\prime }=1/(C+f)$ leads $dP/dt=0$, due to the telescopic nature of the resulting summation.
 For the particular case of $f(x)=x^{\sigma }$, this results in